Go to navigation Go to content

 Motorcycles are a great way to discover the country and travel the distance while staying close to nature.
-Experienced Wisconsin bikers know that there are enough risks of serious motorcycle crashes not to be exposed to the added dangers and worries of mechanical issues.
+Experienced Wisconsin riders know that there are enough risks of serious motorcycle crashes not to be exposed to the added dangers and worries of mechanical issues.

-The Wisconsin biker checklist
+The Wisconsin rider checklist

 Legal: After checking your papers (insurance, license and registration), turn your eyes to the street-legal features of your bike: Head-, tail- and brake-light, turn signals, horn and mirrors on each side.